 Despite a down economy, battery recycling is at an all-time high.
 According to Call2Recycle, battery recycling collection saw a 6.9 percent increase, and Call2Recycle collected 6.1 million pounds of rechargeable batteries in 2009.

 But most of us just don’t know the technical lingo for the batteries we have and where to start recycling.
-So, we did the homework for you – a cheat sheet for the most common batteries and how to properly dispose of them.
+So, we did the homework for you — a battery guide to help you understand the most common types and how to dispose of them properly.

 Techie term: Alkaline manganese

 Your standard single-use AA and AAA batteries are in the electrics you use daily – your remote control, toys, even smoke detectors.
 On average, each person in the U.S discards eight dry-cell batteries per year, according to the EPA.